 What is OCD?
 OCD is an anxiety problem.
 The pattern in OCD is that a disturbing 'intrusive' thought produces anxiety.
 In order to get rid of the anxiety, the person with OCD does some kind of behaviour to 'cancel out' the thought.
 Unfortunately, these behaviours only produce short-term relief and tend to increase the frequency of the thoughts and the behaviours.

-Many people with OCD are not aware of the anxiety.
-For instance, people who compulsively clean or have to have everything strictly in order, may feel no anxiety whilst they are able to do these behaviours.
+Some people with OCD are not aware of the anxiety which is causing the behaviour.
+For instance, people who compulsively clean or have to have everything strictly in order, may feel low anxiety whilst they are able to do these behaviours.
 If they had to stop, they would probably feel very anxious.

 Some people do not appear to have any noticeable 'behaviours' (or compulsions) but this is probably because all the anxiety-reducing 'behaviours' are done inside their head.
 For example, someone who has an intrusive image of hitting someone may say 'stop' in their head, every time this happens.
 This is an attempt to stop the image happening and is a type of internal compulsive behaviour.